orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image1.png

-Functions of an AppStore
+Functions of a Marketplace
-************************
+**************************

 **Discovery**

-An AppStore allows consumers to discover needed services.
+A Marketplace allows consumers to discover needed services.
 In our case customers should be able to search by various criteria and recommendations to find blueprints they are interested in.

 **Reputation Metrics**

-AppStore keeps track of reputation, ratings & feedback of both producers and consumers.
+Marketplace keeps track of reputation, ratings & feedback of both producers and consumers.
 This greatly aids Discovery.

 **Transaction Guarantees**

-AppStore provides transaction guarantees to producers and consumers when they enter into an exchange (when Blueprints are consumed or updated).
+Marketplace provides transaction guarantees to producers and consumers when they enter into an exchange (when Blueprints are consumed or updated).
 If we allow monetization this guarantees the producer gets paid (in whatever virtual currency).

 **Enforceable Property Rights**

-AppStore provides platform enforced intellectual property rights.
+Marketplace provides platform enforced intellectual property rights.
 This includes controls over if a Blueprint is shareable, editable, internals visible.
 Producers desire these guarantees for their IP.

 **Support Forums**